On this page

 In a funnel chart, any filters applied from the Segmentation Module apply only to the first event.
 You can, however, add filters to individual steps directly in the Events module.

-Only users who have triggered an event that meets the conditions of the filters applied to the first event will be counted by Amplitude as entering the funnel.
+Amplitude only counts users as entering the funnel if they trigger an event that meets the conditions of the filters applied to the first event.

 Applying group-by filters

 You can apply a group-by filter in the Segmentation Module, for up to two properties.
-The group-by filter will apply only to the first event, similar to the other filters in the Segmentation Module.
+The group-by filter applies only to the first event, similar to the other filters in the Segmentation Module.

-If you are looking at the Unique Users metric and users can complete the steps of your funnel multiple times, the group-by filter takes the first occurrence of the event and buckets the user for the value on that event.
+If you look at the Unique Users metric and users can complete the steps of your funnel multiple times, the group-by filter takes the first occurrence of the event and buckets the user for the value on that event.

-If "holding property constant" is applied at the same time, Amplitude counts each property value / user pair as a separate user, so the user is included once for each property value they have.
+If "holding property constant" applies at the same time, Amplitude counts each property value / user pair as a separate user, so the user appears once for each property value they have.

-The Group-by here looks at users' property values for Genre_Type at the time their Favorite Song or Video events are triggered, and shows how they converted through the remaining events of the funnel.
+The Group-by here looks at users' property values for Genre_Type at the time their Favorite Song or Video events trigger, and shows how they converted through the remaining events of the funnel.

-For example, a user that has a Pop property value for Genre_Type at the time their Favorite Song or Video event was triggered will show up under the Pop property bar for the Play Song or Video event as well.
+For example, a user that has a Pop property value for Genre_Type at the time their Favorite Song or Video event triggered shows up under the Pop property bar for the Play Song or Video event as well.

-If users in your funnel can complete the steps multiple times, this method will take the first occurrence of each event and bucket the user for the value on that event.
+If users in your funnel can complete the steps multiple times, this method takes the first occurrence of each event and buckets the user for the value on that event.

-This three-step funnel is grouped by Step 2's event property, item_id:
+This three-step funnel groups by Step 2's event property, item_id.

 If you choose to group by a step other than the first, Amplitude shows a segment of users who didn't reach that segmented step (the blue-shaded segment for did not reach step in this example).